SantanderMetGroup/visualizeR/README.md

 # What is visualizeR?

 `visualizeR` is an R package for climate data visualization, with special focus on ensemble forecasting and uncertainty communication.
 It includes functions for visualizing climatological, forecast and evaluation products, and combinations of them.
+Find out more about this package at the [visualizeR wiki](https://github.com/SantanderMetGroup/visualizeR/wiki).

 This package is part of the [**climate4R bundle**], formed by [loadeR](https://github.com/SantanderMetGroup/loadeR), [transformeR](https://github.com/SantanderMetGroup/transformeR), [downscaleR](https://github.com/SantanderMetGroup/downscaleR) and visualizeR.